-The goal of the Office of Space Management is to:
+The goal of Space Management is to:

 - Effectively distribute space to meet instructional, research, and administrative support space needs